The KICC Annual Review Meeting will be held March 5-7, 2017, on the campus of the University of Kansas, in Lawrence, KS. The meeting will include:

 - Monday (all day) and Tuesday (morning): Review of research results by oral and poster presentations.

 - Tuesday (afternoon): Short course: Trace Fossils in Outcrop and Core, and Their Relation to Petroleum Reservoirs by Steve Hasiotis

 The 2016/2017 KICC Prospectus is now available online.
 Click HERE for more details.

-SPONSOR PASSWORD CHANGED!!!
+SPONSOR PASSWORD WILL BE CHANGED in mid January!!!
 As announced recently, the sponsor password for accessing content has changed.
-Please contact Hassan Eltom or Gene Rankey for information if you are a sponsor and have issues on these web pages!
+Please contact Gene Rankey for information if you are a sponsor and have issues on these web pages!